 At different times in my life I’ll be working on different things.
-Right now it’s Hollowhood, but once the Final Cut is complete, and I send it to Jonathan McKinney to score, my job is done.
+Right now it’s Hollowhood.
+Once the Final Cut is complete, and I send it to Jonathan McKinney to score, my job is done.
 Then I can write again.

-That said, I’ve had a request for a couple more scripts that we’ve got to finish, and I’ve still got to work on building up my blog and my YouTube, because an unfinished film and four unfinished books pays nothing and I have kids to feed…
+That said, I’ve had a request for a couple more scripts that we’ve got to finish.
+I’ve still got to work on building up my blog and my YouTube, because an unfinished film and four unfinished books pays nothing and I have kids to feed…

 But I will keep writing.
 I will work on my books.
 I have to.
 I love them too much.
 Books are real magic in a world where we desperately need magic to be real.